alanrvazquez/alanrvazquez.github.io/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Data scientist working on the construction and analysis of cost-effective experimental plans using modern optimization techniques
+bio: Data scientist working on the construction and analysis of cost-effective experimental plans using optimization techniques and artificial intelligence
 education:
   courses:
   - course: PhD in Applied Economics